Blackstone River Watershed Council / Friends of the Blackstone

 Our Mission: To restore, enhance and preserve the physical, historical and cultural integrity of the Blackstone River, its watershed and its eco-system, through public advocacy, education, recreation, stewardship and the promotion of our unique Blackstone Valley resource.

-We are a Rhode Island non-profit organization dedicated to making the Blackstone River fishable and swimmable by 2015.
+We are a Rhode Island non-profit organization dedicated to making the Blackstone River fishable and swimmable.
 Our programs are dedicated to protecting, preserving and enhancing the natural habitat of local river wildlife and creating recreational programs for the local residents to enjoy.